boson-project/functions/tutorial.md

 ## Deploying to a Cluster - Step by Step

-With `faas create` you have already deployed to a cluster!
-But there was a lot of magic in that one command.
+With `faas deploy`, you have already deployed to a cluster!
+But there was a lot of magic.
 Let's break it down step by step using the `faas` CLI to take each step in turn.

 First, let's delete the project we just created.